 I’m just gunna come right out and say it.
 MY KID IS THE CUTEST.
-I mean, I know your kid is cute, and I have seven other babies here on earth and they are cute.. but even they will tell you.
+I mean, I know your kid is cute, and I have seven other babies here on earth (and little Joseph John James in heaven) and they are cute.. but even they will tell you.
 Thaney is THE cutest.
 He just is.
 Full stop.

 That first beautiful night, holding him, I was so rolling around in that.
 I held him cuddled into me.
 He was a snuggle-down-in kind of baby right from the start, and I basked in the all-encompassing cute of my kid.

 I also reveled in the health of him.

 I mean, I was warned of all the possibilities , but he didn’t seem to have any of them.
 He popped out and my mother exclaimed over and over thru her tears “he’s perfect! he’s perfect!” and he was!
 Breathing difficulty.
 Nope.
 Heart trouble.
 Nope.
 Kidney issues, (he pee’d on the delivering doctor).
 Nope.
 He scored near perfect apgars, and I saucily smiled to myself when the pediatrician noted to a nurse that Thaniel seemed to have “really good tone”.
 He was six weeks premature and still a whopping 6lbs 8ozs!
 I had delivered a giant healthy perfect baby boy!.

 It appeared as if my boy had dodged every Down syndrome bullet there was.
 I was gloating in a new mom of the worlds cutest baby kind of way.